 Room Addition Permit Requirements in Joliet, IL

 Joliet is a city of 150,362 residents in Illinois that follows the 2018 IRC.
 Joliet's building department is stricter than the standard IRC on room addition work, expect fewer exemptions and more situations that require a permit.
-You're looking at roughly $320 – $960 in permit fees, and plan on about About 4 weeks for approval.
+You're looking at roughly $320 – $960 in permit fees, and plan on about 4 weeks for approval.

 By Joey, Founder · Last verified March 29, 2026 · How we research →